DataFire/Integrations/integrations/generated/trashnothing/README.md

 * output [PhotoResult](#photoresult)

 ### get_posts
+NOTE: When paging through the posts returned by this endpoint, there will be at most 1,000 posts that can be returned (eg. 50 pages worth of posts with the default per_page value of 20).
+In areas where there are more than 1,000 posts, clients can use more specific query parameters to adjust which posts are returned.
-Only posts from the last 30 days will be returned. <br /><br /> NOTE: Passing the latitude, longitude and radius parameters filters all posts by their location and so these parameters will temporarily override the current users' location preferences.
+NOTE: Passing the latitude, longitude and radius parameters filters all posts by their location and so these parameters will temporarily override the current users' location preferences.
 When latitude, longitude and radius are not specified, public posts will be filtered by the current users' location preferences.